espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 Behavior of panic handler is affected by two other configuration options.

+.. only:: esp32

     - If :ref:`CONFIG_ESP32_DEBUG_OCDAWARE` is enabled (which is the default), panic handler will detect whether a JTAG debugger is connected.
+If it is, execution will be halted and control will be passed to the debugger.
+In this case registers and backtrace are not dumped to the console, and GDBStub / Core Dump functions are not used.

+.. only:: esp32s2beta

+    - If :ref:`CONFIG_ESP32S2_DEBUG_OCDAWARE` is enabled (which is the default), panic handler will detect whether a JTAG debugger is connected.
 If it is, execution will be halted and control will be passed to the debugger.
 In this case registers and backtrace are not dumped to the console, and GDBStub / Core Dump functions are not used.

 - If :doc:`Core Dump <core_dump>` feature is enabled (``CONFIG_ESP32_ENABLE_COREDUMP_TO_FLASH`` or ``CONFIG_ESP32_ENABLE_COREDUMP_TO_UART`` options), then system state (task stacks and registers) will be dumped either to Flash or UART, for later analysis.